dmassiani/Brunch-Bourbon/README.md

 ## BUG

-Actually, Neat bower component have a bug with her .bower.json files
+Actually, Bitters bower component have a bug with her .bower.json files

 **bower_components/bitters/.bower.json" must have `main` property.
 See https://github.com/paulmillr/read-components#README**

-Fix this with add **"main": "app/assets/stylesheets/_neat.scss",** to .bower.json
+Fix this with add **"main": "app/assets/stylesheets/_base.scss",",** to .bower.json

 ## How to use Brunch au Bourbon